DavidKoenig/catfeeder/README.md

 - composer

 ##### Clone Repository
 Clone this repository to `/var/www/html/`.
+You can achieve this by directing to this folder and execute `git clone https://github.com/DavidKoenig/catfeeder.git`

 ##### Create database
+Create a database, *mydatabasename* .
+Please create a new user for this, that has only access to this database (security reasons), *mydatabaseuser*!

-Create a database, e.g. *catfeeder* (you will be later asked about the name and credentials and when executing the deploy script)
+You will be later asked about the name and credentials when executing the deploy script.
+Type your *mydatabasename* and *mydatabaseuser* with *mypassword* that you created at this step.

+Every information for doing this can be found here: https://wiki.debian.org/PostgreSql

 ##### Install project dependencies
 Run `composer install` from the root directory of the project